-As with all BCC religion courses, "The Hebrew Scriptures" (PHR-125) is designed to be an academic study of its subject matter and not to advocate particular sectarian views.
-The course should survey current scholarly opinion on the Hebrew Bible, as well as various ways in which diverse traditions construe the authority and meaning of the Bible.
+As with all BCC religion courses, "The Islamic Scriptures" (PHR-126) is designed to be an academic study of its subject matter and not to advocate particular sectarian views.
+The course should survey current scholarly opinion on the Koran (Qur'an) and the Hadith, as well as various ways in which diverse traditions construe the authority and meaning of these sacred texts.

-The instructor need not hesitate to challenge the preconceptions of students in the course, especially since many such tend to cluster about the Hebrew Bible.
+The instructor need not hesitate to challenge the preconceptions of students in the course, especially since many such tend to cluster about the Koran (Qur'an).
 By the same token, however, care should be taken never needlessly to affront the sensitivities of students, since such sensitivities may be keen and deeply held.
-If all goes well, the course will furnish students with many new tools and much information to enrich any interest they may already have (or may gain) in the study of the Hebrew Bible.
+If all goes well, the course will furnish students with many new tools and much information to enrich any interest they may already have (or may gain) in the study of the Koran (Qur'an) and the Hadith.
 Just as important, the course ought to impart a firm sense of the plurality of perspectives and a new understanding and tolerance of perspectives other than one's own.